MarkHershey/markkk/README.md

 This is a pre-configured logger using python's built-in `logging` module and a formatter [`colorlog`](https://github.com/borntyping/python-colorlog).
 It is easy to use, simplest setup on earth, suitable for personal day-to-day debugging, personal small-scale projects.

+The logger has three logging handlers:
+1. log to file `logs/debug.log` which captures **all** logs with timestamp.
+2. log to file `logs/error.log` which captures **error & critical** logs with timestamp.
+3. log to console **with colors** for different logging levels.

+Note:
+- A new folder named `logs` will be created at the current working directory if not already exist.
+- `debug.log` & `error.log` file will also be created if not already present under `logs`.

+Example:

 ```python
 from markkk.logger import logger